The Transient Cost of Learning in Queueing Systems: Optimal transient cost of learning for our warm-up model

-We circumvent these obstacles by connecting the time-averaged queue length of the system with the satisficing regret of the policy via Lemma~\ref{lem:single-queue-learn} (for the learning stage) and Lemma~\ref{lem:single-queue-regen} (for the regenerate stage).
+We connect the time-averaged queue length of the system with the satisficing regret of the policy via Lemma~\ref{lem:single-queue-learn} (for the learning stage) and Lemma~\ref{lem:single-queue-regen} (for the regenerate stage).
 Lemma~\ref{lem:single-queue-learn} explicitly bounds the expected queue length through the expected satisficing regret; this is useful during the learning stage but does not give a strong bound for the regenerate stage.
 Lemma~\ref{lem:single-queue-regen} gives a bound that depends on $\frac{\sar^{\single}(\pi,T)^2}{T}$, and is particularly useful during the latter regenerate stage.
 We then show that the satisficing regret of $\textsc{UCB}$ is $O(\frac{K\ln T}{\varepsilon})$ (Lemma~\ref{lem:sar-ucb}).
-Combining these results, we establish a tight bound for the cost of learning of $\textsc{UCB}$.
+Combining these results, we establish a tight bound for the $\colq$ of $\textsc{UCB}$.